ijlee2/embroider-toolbox/packages/create-v2-addon-repo/tests/fixtures/typescript/output/my-repo/README.md

 pnpm addon new @my-org-ui/form --location ui/form
 ```

-Afterwards, run `pnpm install` to update the project dependencies.
+Don't forget to run `pnpm install` to install the addon's dependencies.

 </details>